Current Lab Members

 Gone but not forgotten!!

 Marketa was a UM Institute for Global Change Biology postdoc in the lab.
 While in the lab, Marketa worked on a specimen series of >70,000 birds collected over 40 years to understand changes in morphology and migratory phenology in an effort to improve our understanding of the impacts of warming temperatures on North American birds.
-After her time at UM, Marketa took a faculty job at Appalachian State University; you can read more about her work at her website or her Google Scholar profile.
+After her time at UM, Marketa took a faculty job at Appalachian State University and has since moved to Ohio University; you can read more about her work at her website or her Google Scholar profile.

 Marketa was a UM Institute for Global Change Biology postdoc in the lab.
 While in the lab, Marketa worked on a specimen series of >70,000 birds collected over 40 years to understand changes in morphology and migratory phenology in an effort to improve our understanding of the impacts of warming temperatures on North American birds.
-After her time at UM, Marketa took a faculty job at Appalachian State University; you can read more about her work at her website or her Google Scholar profile.
+After her time at UM, Marketa took a faculty job at Appalachian State University and has since moved to Ohio University; you can read more about her work at her website or her Google Scholar profile.

 Madeleine Klemz, Master's Student (2020-2022)